-- Children with special educational needs and disabilities (SEND) or health issues.
-The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The academy will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
+- Ensure that staff are aware of students who have SEN needs and/ or health issues and know how to support them via pupil passports - Ensure that first aiders are trained in school and are aware of students' conditions - Ensure that IHCP and EHCP's are reviewed to check students progress - Ensure that keyworkers are fully involved in their student's school journey - Any specialist support that is needed is provided and staff are fully trained in all elements of care. - Work with families and carers to meet our student's needs - Children who are, or may be, lesbian, gay, bi, or gender questioning (LGBTQ+).
 The academy will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
 Pastoral and safeguarding teams will provide any students affected by LGBTQ+ issues and their families, with support and access to specialist services where needed.
 Safe spaces are provided around school for students to go to it they need them.
 Some staff in school have received training on Mental Health First Aid so these staff can be deployed where needed.
 All teaching staff have received training on mental health issues and are aware that LGBTQ+ students may be more likely to experience mental health issues.
-Issues surrounding sexuality are also covered in the Personal Development Curriculum - Private fostering In addition to the above the academy recognises the additional vulnerability of children in private fostering arrangements.
-A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority. - 5.5 We also recognise that in addition to the above, other factors can increase a child's vulnerability to abuse, exploitation, or neglect such as:
+Issues surrounding sexuality are also covered in the Personal Development Curriculum.